horse-link/contracts.horse.link/README.md

 #### Analysing a donation attack

 A donation attack is when a user deposits a large amount of assets into the Vault without incrementing the balance from the deposit function, skewing the ratio of assets to shares. https://forum.openzeppelin.com/t/erc4626-vault-implementation-for-totalassets-in-base-contract/29474.
-In our use case, we discuss the possibility that an attacker could attempt to place a large bet, draining the vault, then deposit a large amount of assets into the Vault to skew the ratio of assets to shares.
+In our use case, we discuss the possibility that an attacker could attempt to place a large bet, draining the Vault, then deposit a large amount of assets into the Vault to skew the ratio of assets to shares.

-1. Assuming Alice and Bob have deposited into the vault as shown in vault example above
+1. Assuming Alice and Bob have deposited into the Vault as shown in Vault example above

 | User  | Action  | Amount   | Shares | Total Assets | Total Shares |
 | ----- | ------- | -------- | ------ | ------------ | ------------ |